seanwestfall/datastructures_in_js/README.md

-## Basic Data Structures in ES5 JavaScript
+## Basic Data Strcutures in ES5 and ES6 Javascript